godotengine/godot-docs/tutorials/io/runtime_file_loading_and_saving.rst

     var videoStreamTheora = new VideoStreamTheora();
     // File extension is ignored, so it is possible to load Ogg Theora videos
-    // that have an `.ogg` extension this way. videoStreamTheora.File = "/Path/To/File.ogv";
+    // that have a `.ogg` extension this way. videoStreamTheora.File = "/Path/To/File.ogv";
     GetNode<VideoStreamPlayer>("VideoStreamPlayer").Stream = videoStreamTheora;